d-ries/linux-essentials/11_managingrunningprocesses/01_course.md

 ![systemmonitor](../images/11/systemMonitor.PNG)

 To show all processes and not only the ones of the current user, go to the menu button and choose all processes.
 As root you’ll be able to manage all processes.

-The monitor option is only available in graphical interfaces, when this is not available as with the server version of Ubuntu.
-You’ll need to use commands to manage processes.
+?> <i class="fa-solid fa-circle-info"></i> The System monitor is only available in graphical interfaces.
+When this is not available, as with the server version of Ubuntu, you’ll need to use CLI commands to manage processes.

 ## Managing front- and background processes
 Our bash shell does not have graphical User Interface tool to run different programs simultaneously, but we are able to run programs in the front- or background.
 With this options it is possible to run multiple programs at the same time in our shell and you’ll be able to choose what is running at what time.
 There are different methods of running programs in the background.